NOAA-ORR-ERD/WebGnomeClient/doc/location_files/mobile_examples.rst

-Rerun the previous spill with a high river flow rate, but first make these changes: (1) change the wind to 15 knots from the east; (2) change the spill start time to 0100 on March 15, 2000; (3) reset the model duration to 1 day; and (4) include the “Minimum Regret” solution.
+Rerun the previous spill with a high river flow rate, but first make these changes: (1) change the wind to 15 knots from the east; (2) change the spill start time to 0100 on March 15, 2000; (3) reset the model duration to 1 day; and (4) include the "Minimum Regret" solution.

 "Zoom in" to your spill area and examine the difference between the "Best Guess" (black) and "Minimum Regret" (red)